 The CATHEDRAL quarter is where most visitors head for at the start of their grand tour.
 It's where the nicest old medieval and 18th-century streets are.
 And of course the old - and new - cathedrals.
 It's also where Coventry University is located.
 And heading further east - under the rainbow lights of the ringroad flyover - it's where you can find the recently restored Far Gosford Street and 'Fargo' market/creatives area.

 The 'Old Cathedral' ruins - 'St Michaels' - are very atmospheric, and stand right at the centre of the old town.

 The spire though is perfectly preserved, and a wonderful place to start your visit.
 Climb the 226 steps up to the 120ft viewing level for a truly spectacular view of the city! (£2.50 admission fee).
 It's in a beautiful location - and where you'll find the Coventry Tourist Information office.

 Best bits ---> Bayley Lane, Hay Lane, Priory Lane, Priory Row, Little Park Street and Cuckoo Lane are great for well-preserved architecture, and there are several super-characterful places to eat and drink.
-Also make sure you check out Priory Square, accessed by a small aerial walkway next to Holy Trinity Church.
+Also make sure you check out Priory Square - and the Priory Visitors Centre (fascinating mini-museum and tours of St Marys Priory Cathedral undercroft ruins - uncovered by C4's 'Time Team' archaeologists in 2000) accessed by a small aerial walkway next to Holy Trinity Church.